andasan/react-server-components-demo/README.md

 # React Server Components Demo

 > This is a fork of the original demo without the Postgres dependency
+> Also will be a platform for me to test a different demo sample with references to the current notes app ---- educational use

 * [What is this?](#what-is-this)
 * [When will I be able to use this?](#when-will-i-be-able-to-use-this)